-The same principle can be observed with chakras, where the root chakra (red) vibrates with the lowest frequency and the crown chakra (violet) vibrates with the highest frequency.
+The same principle can be observed with chakras, where the root chakra (red) vibrates with the lowest frequency, and the crown chakra (violet) vibrates with the highest frequency.

 The spectrum of visible light is just a small part on a scale of the complete electromagnetic spectrum recognized and used by contemporary science.

-Frequencies beyond the visible red color extend to shorter wavelengths known as infrared, microwaves and radio waves.
+Frequencies beyond the visible red color extend to longer wavelengths known as infrared, microwaves and radio waves.
 Shorter wavelength frequencies above the visible violet color are known to us as ultraviolet, x-rays and gamma rays.